grafana/grafana/docs/sources/developers/http_api/alerting_notification_channels.md

 # Legacy Alerting Notification Channels API

+{{% admonition type="note" %}}
-> **Note:** Starting with v9.0, the Legacy Alerting Notification Channels API is deprecated.
+Starting with v9.0, the Legacy Alerting Notification Channels API is deprecated.
 It will be removed in a future release.
+{{% /admonition %}}

 This page documents the Alerting Notification Channels API.